Porcelain in all its splendor

 Fineness and Translucency

-High-quality porcelain is fine, lightweight, and slightly translucent when held up to the light.
+High-quality porcelain is fine, light, and slightly translucent when exposed to light.

 The Decoration

-Hand-painted decorations, fine gold gilding, and delicate enamels are signs of high quality.
-Slight variations in pattern attest to artisanal craftsmanship.
+Hand-painted decorations, gilding applied with fine gold, and delicate enamels are signs of high quality.
+Slight variations in pattern attest to the artisanal work.

 Firing and Finishing

-Controlled firing ensures a smooth surface, free from deformation or defects.
-Clean edges, well-formed bases, and the absence of bubbles or cracks are crucial criteria.
+Controlled firing ensures a smooth surface, without deformation or defects.
+Clean edges, well-formed feet, and the absence of bubbles or cracks are crucial criteria.

 Antique Porcelain: An Art to Preserve

-Antique fine porcelain is both decorative and patrimonial.
-Seemingly fragile, it has withstood centuries thanks to the quality of its manufacturing.
+Antique fine porcelain is both decorative and heritage.
+Seemingly fragile, it has withstood centuries due to the quality of its manufacturing.
 Each piece tells the story of a taste, an era, and unique craftsmanship.